-PM701 A Christian View of Art
+MW103 A Christian View of Art

-Ralston and Horrell
+Ralston

-How does a Christian evaluate art?
+How can a Christian evaluate artistic expression?
 What is beauty?
-These questions and others are answered in this study of biblicalexegetical foundations of art, development of Judeo-Christian theologies of art, and biblical-philosophical analyses of artistic expression, with emphasis on the visual arts.
-Students must complete 15 credit hours of DTS course work before enrolling in PM701.
+These questions and others are answered in this study of biblical-exegetical foundations of creativity and art, the development of a Judeo-Christian theology of art, and biblical-philosophical analyses of artistic expression, with emphasis on the visual arts (painting, sculpture, and film).
+Students must complete 15 credit hours of DTS coursework before enrolling in MW102.
 3 hours.